aykhans/dodo/README.md

 docker pull aykhans/dodo:latest
 ```

-If you use Dodo with Docker and a local config file, you must provide the config.json file as a volume to the Docker run command (not as the "-f config.json" argument).
+When using Dodo with Docker and a local config file, you must provide the config.json file as a volume to the Docker run command (not as the "-f config.json" argument):

 ```sh
 docker run -v /path/to/config.json:/config.json aykhans/dodo
 ```

-If you use it with Docker and provide config file via URL, you do not need to set a volume.
+If you're using Dodo with Docker and providing a config file via URL, you don't need to set a volume:

 ```sh
 docker run aykhans/dodo -f https://raw.githubusercontent.com/aykhans/dodo/main/config.json
 ```

-### With Binary File
+### Using Binary Files

-You can grab binaries in the [releases](https://github.com/aykhans/dodo/releases) section.
+You can download pre-built binaries from the [releases](https://github.com/aykhans/dodo/releases) section.

-### Build from Source
+### Building from Source

-To build Dodo from source, you need to have [Go1.24+](https://golang.org/dl/) installed. <br>
+To build Dodo from source, you need to have [Go 1.24+](https://golang.org/dl/) installed.
-Follow the steps below to build dodo:
+Follow these steps:

 1. **Clone the repository:**